 This lightweight stick is built to provide you with a consistent, superior performance every time you step on the field.The StringKing Metal 2’s mesh pocket is strung to give you better hold and ball control when cradling past defenders.

 - Stiff sidewall construction

 Mid-range price point.
 Great value.

 This is one of the best options for high school players.
 It’s an affordable stick built with high quality components.
-If you’re looking for an lacrosse stick that doesn’t break the bank, the StringKing Legend combines everything you want and more into this stick.
+If you’re looking for a lacrosse stick that doesn’t break the bank, the StringKing Metal 2 combines everything you want and more into this stick.

 The Maverik Ascent Plus’ newly crafted head has a better control zone to help players stay ahead during offensive drives.
 The raised leather holes generate a consistent cradle and smoother ball release.
 The shaft delivers a classic matte finish with a reduced weight.